moforw/jbls/README.md

 encrypted, local storage basket than go mad turning knobs on hairy solutions to the wrong problem.

-## Definitions
-Tables, columns and indexes are all definitions.
-Def's are commonly used as column selectors.

 ## Columns
 Each table has a set of columns.
 Four are predefined in Tbl: Id, InsTime, Rev & UpTime.
 Each predefined column has corresponding predefined methods in